shanahdt/MUSI4331/source/lessons/motives1.rst

-*The Well-Tempered Clavier*, is probably not a motive.
+The example from *The Well-Tempered Clavier* (in the handout), is probably not a motive.
 Why not?

 - It doesn't really undergo any sort of transformation.
 The pitch and rhythm both stay the same, and it holds its place as a texture in the background.